Khalid Kareem

-Khalid Kareem (born April 28, 1998) is an American football defensive end for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Notre Dame.
+Khalid Ali Kareem (born April 28, 1998) is an American professional football linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Cincinnati Bengals in the fifth round of the 2020 NFL draft.

-Early years
+Early life

 Kareem attended Harrison High School in Farmington, Michigan.
 He committed to the University of Notre Dame to play college football.

 College career

 Kareem played at Notre Dame from 2016 to 2019.
 During his career, he had 108 tackles and 13 sacks.

 Professional career

+Cincinnati Bengals

-Kareem was selected by the Cincinnati Bengals with the 147th overall pick in the fifth round of the 2020 NFL Draft.
+Kareem was selected by the Cincinnati Bengals with the 147th overall pick in the fifth round of the 2020 NFL draft.
 He was placed on the active/non-football injury list on July 27, 2020.
 He was activated on August 23, 2020.
-In Week 11 against the Washington Football Team, Kareem recorded his first career sack on Alex Smith during the 20–9 loss.
+In Week 11 against the Washington Football Team, Kareem recorded his first, and only, career sack on Alex Smith during the 20–9 loss.

 On September 2, 2021, Kareem was placed on injured reserve.
 He was activated on October 30.

 On September 1, 2022, Kareem was placed on injured reserve with a hamstring injury.
 He was activated on October 10, then waived the next day and re-signed to the practice squad.